 - Reassure them that if they don’t want to dive into long-standing family issues during the holidays, that’s fine, too.

 - Create a plan for how your friend can deal with relatives who may seem critical.
-Consider being ready to drop by with a board game or bottle of bubbly if your friend calls asking for backup.
+Consider being ready to do a socially distant drop off of a board game or festive beverage if your friend calls asking for backup.